Find out how much you can borrow from top online lenders.

 - No prepayment penalties

-The typical range you will find for a personal loan is $2,000 to $50,000, although there are some lenders with loans of $100,000.
+The typical range you will find for a personal loan is $2,000 to $50,000, although there are some lenders with loan amounts up to $100,000.
 How much you can borrow depends on several factors, including your credit score and the purpose of the loan.
 Lenders tend to favor applicants with credit scores of 680 or higher, but you can still borrow if you have bad credit.

-You can borrow as much as your qualify for, but this might not be the smartest move.
+Although you’ll be able to borrow the amount you qualify for, this might not be the smartest move.
 The easiest way to figure out how much you can afford to borrow is to do some basic calculations.
 Start with your monthly income and what you spend your money on.
-Most people have multiple expenses they need to handle.
 If you have any excess income, this could be used as your loan payment.

 How to get the maximum amount of a personal loan